danigrb/template-rs/README.md

 ## Getting Started with the Template

 To use this template for your project, simply clone or fork the repository.
+You can reference it in the "template" section when creating a repository as well.
 After obtaining a copy, replace all instances of "template-rs" in the project files with your project's name.
 This can be done efficiently using a tool like Visual Studio Code's 'Replace All' feature.

 ## Tarpaulin for Test Coverage